RRG314/rge256/README.md

   achieves significantly higher throughput with fully deterministic behavior.
   This is the primary variant intended for use in parallel and vectorized settings.

 - **RGE256ex and RGE512ex**
   RGE256ex and RGE512ex incorporate the general direction suggested in public review, exploring heavier diffusion and additional rotation paths, but the algorithms implemented here are original designs.
-They do not reuse the mixing structure, constants, or round functions from Voskov’s experimental EX variants.
+They do not reuse the mixing structure, constants, or round functions from Voskov's experimental EX variants.
   These variants show strong statistical properties and improved diffusion.

+### Voskov's Contributions

+Alexey L. Voskov provided critical contributions to this project:

+- **Algorithm Design**: RGE512ex and RGE256ctr counter-mode constructions are his designs, included here with attribution
+- **Test-Safe CTR Architecture**: The counter-mode formulation for SmokeRand/TestU01/PractRand compatibility
-  Voskov additionally demonstrated that the RGE256Lite core passes the full TestU01 (BigCrush), PractRand (≥1 TiB), and all SmokeRand batteries.
+- **Independent Validation**: Confirmed RGE256Lite passes TestU01 BigCrush, PractRand (≥1 TiB), and all SmokeRand batteries
+- **Streaming Validation**: All variants tested via streaming input achieving zero Dieharder failures

 His feedback directly influenced the improved counter-based and extended-state variants now included in this repository.

-  Full credit is provided in the [Credits](#credits) section.
+Full credit is provided in the [Credits](#12-credits) section.

-  All generators in this repository are original implementations by Steven Reid.
+All generators in this repository are original implementations by Steven Reid, except where explicitly attributed to Voskov (RGE512ex, RGE256ctr C reference).
-  No code from SmokeRand or from Voskov’s experimental EX/CTR variants is used;
-  only high-level insights from his public review informed the design of the newer and stronger variants.

 ---

-## 4. Benchmark Results
+## 5. Benchmark Results

 The following benchmarks were run on Google Colab hardware using 5,000,000 generated 32-bit outputs for each generator (except where noted).
 These values compare the C implementation of RGE256 against widely used noncryptographic PRNGs.